Pre-Health Core Studies Program

 As a Pre-Health Core Studies student, the courses you take will depend on your prior coursework, and we will work closely with you to prepare an individual course of study tailored to your background and goals.
 You have the option to complete this program on a full- or part-time basis, providing you flexibility to gain critical clinical and research experiences while you take classes.

 Students with no science background typically complete the Core Studies program in two years, while those with some prior science coursework may be able to complete the requirements in less time.
+We strongly encourage you to discuss your study plan and timeline as part of the admissions interview process.
 You can view our sample schedules to get an idea of options for a Core Studies curriculum.

 Pre-Health Core Studies curriculum